simp/pupmod-simp-simp_snmpd/README.md

 }
 ```

-NOTE: The SIMP configuration files are included under `/etc/snmp/simp_snmpd.d`.
+See the "Access" section for details on how the access is configured.

+There are a few snmp options that can be configured directly from this
-If you wish to add configuration files to the SIMP setup, you can add them to
+module via hiera.
+If you wish to add configuration files to the SIMP setup set
+`simp_snmpd::include_userdir` to true, and add and configuration files
+to the directory defined by `simp_snmpd::user_snmpd_dir`,
-the `simp_snmpd::user_snmpd_dir` directory, by default `/etc/snmp/snmpd.d`.
+by default `/etc/snmp/snmpd.d`.

 ### Access